Mary Macarthur

-Mary Reid Anderson (née Macarthur; 13 August 1880 – 1 January 1921) was a Scottish suffragist (although at odds with the national groups who were willing to let a minority of women gain the franchise) and was a leading trades unionist.
+Mary Reid Anderson (née Macarthur; 13 August 1880 – 1 January 1921) was a Scottish suffragist (although at odds with the national groups who were willing to let a minority of women gain the franchise) and was a leading trade unionist.
 She was the general secretary of the Women's Trade Union League and was involved in the formation of the National Federation of Women Workers and National Anti-Sweating League.

 In 1910, Macarthur led the women chain makers of Cradley Heath to victory in their fight for a minimum wage and led a strike to force employers to implement the rise.

 Around 1901, Macarthur became a trade unionist after hearing a speech made by John Turner about how badly some workers were being treated by their employers.
 She became secretary of the Ayr branch of the Shop Assistants' Union, and her interest in this union led to her work for the improvement of women's labour conditions.
 In 1902 Mary became friends with Margaret Bondfield who encouraged her to attend the union's national conference where Macarthur became the first woman to be elected to the union's national executive.

 Family life

-Macarthur was born on 13 August 1880 in Glasgow, the eldest of six children to John Duncan Macarthur, the owner of a drapery business, and his wife, Anne Elizabeth Martin.
+Macarthur was born on 13 August 1880 in Glasgow, the eldest of six children of John Duncan Macarthur, the owner of a drapery business, and his wife, Anne Elizabeth Martin.
 She attended Glasgow Girls' High School, and, after editing the school magazine, decided she wanted to become a full-time writer.
 After her Glasgow schooling she spent time studying in Germany before returning to Scotland to work for her father as a bookkeeper.

 After becoming politically active, Mary met and eventually married William Crawford Anderson, the chairman of the executive committee of the Independent Labour Party, in 1911, ten years after he first proposed.
-Their first child died at birth in 1913, and daughter Anne Elizabeth was born in 1915.
+Their first child died at birth in 1913.
+Their daughter Anne Elizabeth was born in 1915.